Injecting Falsehoods: Adversarial Man-in-the-Middle Attacks Undermining Factual Recall in LLMs: Experiments

 \section{Experiments}

 Our experiments aim to evaluate the robustness of the internal knowledge maintained by LLMs.
 To this end, we employ a factual QA framework, where the models are tasked with answering questions based solely on their internal knowledge without access to any additional contextual information.
-Through \OUR, we challenge the models' confidence in their factual beliefs.
+By evaluating in a closed-book setting, we eliminate external retrieval as a confounding variable.
+This ensures that any decline in accuracy is a direct result of the adversary successfully overriding the model's internal factual weights, rather than a failure of a retrieval component.
+Through \OUR, we challenge the models’ confidence in their factual beliefs.